GehaoZhang6/The-Assignment-Problem-in-Multi-view-Human-Reconstruction/README.md

 $$

 ### (3) Solving the Lagrangian Equation with ADMM + SVT
-Introduce an auxiliary variable $Q$ (the auxiliary variable is mainly to solve for the matrix of minimum rank:
+Introduce an auxiliary variable $Q$ (in order to reduce the same variables appearing in different functions）the auxiliary variable is mainly to solve for the matrix of minimum rank:

 $$\min_P - \langle A, P \rangle + \lambda \{||}Q\{||}_*$$